tud-amr/guidance_planner/README.md

 If you found this repository useful, please cite our paper!

 - [1] **Journal Paper:** O. de Groot, L. Ferranti, D. M. Gavrila, and J. Alonso-Mora, *Topology-Driven Parallel Trajectory Optimization in Dynamic Environments.* **IEEE Transactions on Robotics (T-RO)** 2024.
 Available: https://doi.org/10.1109/TRO.2024.3475047

+## Contributing
+We welcome issues and contributions!
+If you encounter any bugs, have suggestions for new features, or want to propose improvements, feel free to open an issue or pull request.